protocolbuffers/protocolbuffers.github.io/content/programming-guides/proto2.md

 ## JSON Mapping {#json}

-Proto2 supports a canonical encoding in JSON, making it easier to share data between systems.
+Protobuf supports a canonical encoding in JSON, making it easier to share data between systems.
 The encoding is described on a type-by-type basis in the table below.